k0sproject/k0s/docs/networking.md

 ### Calico

-In addition to Kube-router, k0s also offers [Calico](https://www.projectcalico.org/) as an alternative, built-in network provider.
+In addition to Kube-router, k0s also offers [Calico] as an alternative, built-in network provider.
 Calico is a layer 3 container networking solution that routes packets to pods.
 It supports, for example, pod-specific network policies that help to secure kubernetes clusters in demanding use cases.
 Calico uses the vxlan overlay network by default, and you can configure it to support ipip (IP-in-IP).

-- Does NOT support armv7
 - Uses bit more resources
 - Supports dual-stack (IPv4/IPv6) networking
 - Supports Windows nodes

-### Custom CNI configuration

-You can opt-out of having k0s manage the network setup and choose instead to use any network plugin that adheres to the CNI specification.
-To do so, configure `custom` as the network provider in the k0s configuration file (`k0s.yaml`).
-You can do this, for example, by pushing network provider manifests into `/var/lib/k0s/manifests`, from where k0s controllers will collect them for deployment into the cluster (for more information, refer to [Manifest Deployer](manifests.md).

 ## Controller-Worker communication